Sept. 26, 2019 Thursday

 8:30 - 9:00 - Registration

-Brazil’s regulatory agency discusses its outlook for the satellite market, regulatory changes, tax challenges, spectrum needs and preparations for the WRC 2019, and the planning for LEO constellation regulations.
+Brazil’s regulatory agency (Anatel) and the Ministry of Science, Technology, Innovation and Communication present their outlooks for the satellite market, regulatory changes, public policies, broadband universalization plans post-House Bill No. 79 (“PLC 79”), tax challenges, spectrum needs and preparations for the WRC 2019, and planning for LEO constellation regulations.

 Leonardo Euler (Anatel)